• Japan Tips

 5. One original, non-returnable, certified letter of graduation that certifies your graduation status OR one original academic transcript issued by your university.

-This document must be written in the past tense.
-Statements such as “expected to graduate” or “will graduate” are not accepted by the Japanese immigration authorities as proof of graduation.
 The letter of graduation must be issued on headed paper and signed by the university, and cannot be more than one year old.
 This original graduation document must clearly indicate the degree awarded and the date of award.
 If you cannot provide the letter of graduation or transcript, you will be required to send your original diploma, which of course will be returned to you in due course.

 6. Copy of your TEFL, CELTA, TESOL, PGCE or other types of certification if applicable.